-Baumeister’s conclusion was that willpower was actually a type of mental energy, and no different than a muscle, it could be driven to exhaustion.
-Previously, researchers focused on acts of self-restraint draining willpower, but over time the theory became more generalized, and it turns out that all sorts of decision-making can empty these mental energy stores.
+Baumeister’s conclusion was that willpower was actually a type of mental fitness, and no different than a muscle, it could be driven to exhaustion.
+Previously, researchers focused on acts of self-restraint draining willpower, but over time the theory became more generalized, and it turns out that all sorts of decision making can empty these mental energy stores.

 The hundreds of decisions we make each day (what to wear, what to eat, what to buy, what project to start first, what route to choose, or optimal workout to do…) result in a sorts of mental fatigue.